w3f/polkadot-wiki/docs/claims.md

 ![ps-3](assets/new-claims/ps-03.jpg)

-And then your address will be displayed in the QR code format.
+Your address will be displayed in QR code format.
 You can move the QR code to the camera so that the PolkadotJS apps can decode it.

 ![ps-claim-3](assets/new-claims/ps-claim-3.png)